This week on Unorthodox, we’re totally bewitched.

 Our Jewish guest is novelist Alice Hoffman, whose new book is The Rules of Magic, a prequel to her bestselling 1995 novel Practical Magic, which was made into the 1998 film starring Sandra Bullock and Nicole Kidman.
 She tells us how she reimmersed herself in the magical Owens family 20 years later, the ways in which her Jewish background influenced her interest in rebellious women, and why it’s important to her to redefine the popular mythology of witches.

-Our gentile of the week is Charles Griggs, who has been practicing in the pagan world for 13 years.
-He’s a witch and priest in the Minoan Brotherhood, and studies neo-paganism at Harvard Divinity School.
+Our gentile of the week is a witch and priest in the Minoan Brotherhood, who studies neo-paganism at Harvard Divinity School.
 He tells us the difference between witches and pagans, how he planned to celebrate Samhain, the pagan festival also known as Halloween, and why eye of newt is something you might already have in your kitchen cabinet.

 This episode is brought to you by Harry’s.
 Get a free trial shave set—including razor handle, blades, and gel—when you sign up at Harrys.com/Unorthodox.